kevinvess/wp-force-login/readme.txt

 == Upgrade Notice ==

+= 5.1 =
+Restricts access to the REST API for authorized users only.

 = 5.0 =
 New feature: added bypass filter.
 Tweak: changed hook for Force Login to run later.